devmike01/Chaicup/README.md

 ### How to use

-Chaicup is a lite weigh library that automagically generates routes based on your `composable` function name or a custom name.
+Chaicup is a lightweight kotlin library that "automagically" generates routes based on your `composable` function's name or custom name.

 ##### Step 1
 ```groovy